alexandor91/Follow_me/README.md

 Another merit for 1x1 convolution is the reduction of the tuning parameters relatively, compared to the fully connected output layer, preventing the model from overfitting.
 And it makes the structure deeper with some more parameters, which is implemented in matrix multiplication instead of costly convolution.

 ### 4. Encoding and decoding methods
 The encoder is responsible for the feature extraction, the deeper each layer is, the more parameters for training is produced, for this project the layer is set to 3, and the depths in each layer increases with the forward direction, the depth is from 16 at first layer to 64 at last layer.
 The stride for the convolution is set to 2 for each layer, which produces the half of the dimensions both in height and the width of image after filter.
-After each layer in encoder the separable layer Implementation for both are provided to convolute the each image into different depth channel separately, instead of with 3 Dimensions' kernel for convolution, this will reduce the parameters for training, after that, the batch normalization with the ReLU activation function is applied to each layer to normalize the output and make the output positive.
+After each layer in encoder the separable layer Implementation for both are provided to convolute the each image into different depth channel separately, instead of with 3 Dimensions' kernel for convolution, this will reduce the parameters for training, after that, the batch normalization with the ReLU activation function is applied to each layer to normalize the output and make the output positive:
 '''
     encoder_layer1 = encoder_block(inputs, 32, 2)
     encoder_layer2 = encoder_block(encoder_layer1, 64, 2)
     encoder_layer3 = encoder_block(encoder_layer2, 128, 2)
 '''
  The code snippet above is the encoder part, connected adjacently and the second parameter is for the depth, the third for stride.
 Decoder number is same as the number at encoder, but the size decreases from layer to layer, this transposed convolution will make the output exactly same size of input and additionally with the spatial information, the transposed convolution is used to swap the result from encoder to generate the image with spatial property.
-In each layer of decoder, the output is also via skipping connection technique to combine the layers with different resolutions.
+In each layer of decoder, the output is also via skipping connection technique to combine the layers with different resolutions:
 '''
     decoder_layer1 = decoder_block(intermediate_layer,encoder_layer2, 128)
     decoder_layer2 = decoder_block(decoder_layer1, encoder_layer1, 64)